ellenchisa/website/src/markdown-pages/post-2.md

 ## Random

-This log now exists.
-My website now uses Main instead of Master.
-I reviewed a new edition of of [Mapping Experiences](https://www.goodreads.com/book/show/26762484-mapping-experiences?from_search=true&from_srp=true&qid=2Z2wh1kd15&rank=1).
-I did a decent job of writing morning pages, but decided now isn't the time to dive back into The Artist's Way.
-I started running again in a new type of [shoe](https://www.brooksrunning.com/en_us/ghost-12-womens-road-running-shoe/120305.html) and I've been doing Pilates with my mom.
+- This log now exists.
+- My website now uses Main instead of Master.
+- I reviewed a new edition of of [Mapping Experiences](https://www.goodreads.com/book/show/26762484-mapping-experiences?from_search=true&from_srp=true&qid=2Z2wh1kd15&rank=1).
+- I did a decent job of writing morning pages, but decided now isn't the time to dive back into The Artist's Way.
+- I started running again in a new type of [shoe](https://www.brooksrunning.com/en_us/ghost-12-womens-road-running-shoe/120305.html).
+- I've been doing Pilates with my mom.
+- What's the deal with Lemonade?
+I'm fascinated that it's the only winner out of #convcomm.
+- Watched an entire season of Intervention.
+- Thinking about the parallels between cults and startup leaders after listening to Wondery's podcasts: Guru, WeCrashed, and Bad Batch.

 ## Gotten this far?